GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A sword which has saved many a man and woman in desperate times. *WHile user is vulnerable, they gain a +3 bonus to attacks*.
 If name is known, *anytime the user presses attack while already vulnerable- they gain a bonus to the attack for the purpose of determining a critical equal to their current number of wounds*.

+**Rai** (*unique*)
+$13,000 , 3.25 lbs.
+Longsword (Large)
+This shortsword is made for a gaint and features a wonderful keen blade.
+When the wielder presses attack, the attack type may be treated as a Cutting attack. *If the attack roll result of any attack with the weapon would be a 7, 13, or qualify to damage armor, it also inflicts an electrical attack*.
+If its name is known, *an electrical attack is inflicted against each foe within a cleave performed by the wielder*.

 **Ralafasse** (*unique*)
 $30,000 , 4 lbs.
 A blade brighter than any silver is adorned with a hilt of brass and the finest leather grip.
 The user will feel the thoughts of something wanting to fight a strong opponent.
 Eventually, it might start talking to the user.
 It will not reveal its name voluntarily unless a mighty foe is best by the user. *The sword gets to take a reaction each round so long as it is in a user's hand, but it must be an action involving the sword itself.
 A user attempting to prevent this by using their reaction in response.
 If name is known, they may have Ralafasse brace for reactions of their choice at the start of a combat- although Ralafasse may still choose to perform its own reaction.
 If the user has Warrior Mastery with longswords, Ralafasse can live up to its full potential- granting a +1 to all attacks, beats, and parries with the weapon*.